prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 The third argument, `responseData`, is the HTTP response received from your bidding server and contains the status code, body, and headers.
 If your bidding server replies with a GZIP encoded body, it will be automatically decompressed.

 The `MakeBids` method is expected to return an `adapters.BidderResponse` object with one or more bids mapped from your bidding server's response.
-This may be as simple as decorating an OpenRTB 2.5 Bid Response with a some Prebid Server metadata (such as the media type) or more complicated mapping logic depending on your server's response format.
+This may be as simple as decorating an OpenRTB 2.5 Bid Response with some Prebid Server metadata (such as the media type) or more complicated mapping logic depending on your server's response format.

 ##### Object Model